 Please ensure Javascript is enabled for purposes of website accessibility

-Sky Mountain Wild Horse Sanctuary is growing to sustain freedom for additional mustangs in ways that align with the sanctuary’s whole ecosystem approach to protecting the Sky band’s health and freedom, and the health of the sanctuary for them and all wildlife that share it.
-The sanctuary lives its deep commitment to wild horses, wildlife, and wildlands within and beyond its boundaries in all sanctuary endeavors.
-This commitment has led to exploration of different paths by which more wild horses stay free on their home lands in numbers that are healthy for them and the land.
 In 2009, a ground-breaking effort with sanctuary partners Mount Taylor Mustangs and the Carson National Forest led to the first-ever immunocontraception treatment in the country for wild horses on a U.S. Forest Service-managed territory.
-Sustaining freedom for wild horses by treating them with the immunocontraceptive Porcine Zona Pellucida, or PZP, is a marked shift in the paradigm of how wild horses are managed.
-Prior to 2009, wild horses on Forest-managed Wild Horse Territories were rounded up from the range to keep herds at numbers that were deemed appropriate, or when water and forage for them was running out - round up and removal was the only method used to manage herd numbers.
+This approach means that wild horses stay free on their home range in numbers healthy for them, other wildlife, and the land.
+Treating wild horses with the immunocontraceptive Porcine Zona Pellucida, or PZP, slows down their reproduction.
+Prior to 2009, wild horses on Forest-managed Wild Horse Territories were rounded up from the range to limit herd numbers - round up and removal was the only management method used.
 Mustangs who are removed from the range face an uncertain future that at best results in freedom lost for most of them.
-Limiting reproduction via PZP treatment is one strategy on the path forward for keeping wild horses free and wild horses, other wildlife, and the lands they roam healthy.
+Limiting reproduction via PZP treatment is a marked shift in the paradigm of how wild horses are treated.
+Immunocontraception is one strategy on the path forward to keeping wild horses free and wild horses, other wildlife, and the lands they roam healthy.

 The first mares from a U.S. Forest Service Wild Horse Territory receive PZP treatment ~ March 2009, New Mexico.